ministryofjustice/git-secrets-ahoy/README.md

 Just displays a warning if you commit something potentially sensitive.
 You can optionally revert your commit at this stage e.g. before you push it to a public repo.

 ### pre-push
-If truffleHog finds potentially sensitive data in your commits, the hook will abort the push.
+If we find potentially sensitive data in your commits, the hook will abort the push.
 You have the option to disregard and push again with the `--no-verify` option, which will skip the pre-push hook.

 ## Developing